A Philanthropist, A Fighter, An Inspiration

 Wendy Henderson Novak’s life demonstrates that it is possible to live a long, healthy and active life with Type 1 diabetes.
 Her life also reveals the experience of growing up with a disease that impacts not only the physical well-being of a child but also their social and emotional health.

 While she was a self-described “sickly kid,” she never believed that diabetes could or should hold her back in life.
 Being self-sufficient in diabetes care was drilled into her at a young age.
-Wendy remembers practicing giving herself insulin shots with oranges, boiling syringes, and using a whetstone to sharpen them.
+Wendy remembered practicing giving herself insulin shots with oranges, boiling syringes, and using a whetstone to sharpen them.
 From a very young age, as she shockingly watched friends at a diabetes camp struggle with their conditions, she knew she wanted to help other kids with diabetes thrive and be independent.
 Today, that spirit endures at Wendy Novak Diabetes Institute.

 “Juvenile diabetes should not prevent you from accomplishing anything you want in life.”

-Wendy believes that all children with diabetes should have access to the latest and greatest in technology and education so that they can be independent and have control over their condition and lives.
+Wendy believed that all children with diabetes should have access to the latest and greatest in technology and education so that they can be independent and have control over their condition and lives.
 Part of independence depends on the whole family’s ability to support the child with the necessary tools and education in order to live an active and healthy life.

 The Wendy Novak Diabetes Institute was Wendy’s vision — she wanted to create a renowned diabetes center to provide services and support to patients and families so they could live life to the fullest.
 Just as she was taught to take control of her diabetes from the start, the Wendy Novak Diabetes Institute is a place to give children with diabetes life-changing experiences, empowering each of them to take control of their own unique journeys.